huwhuwhuwhuw/Chess/README.md

-This was a fun project given to me by a friend.
-The main file is chess.py
+This is python code for a chess board where every other piece moves when you 'move' a piece This means the board has to be bigger to accomodate this, this extra size is specified by the user.